-Participated in a design competition to research and create an idea to solve one of four briefs.
+Participated in the Festival of Urgent Reinventions' design competition to research and create an idea to solve one of four briefs.

 We chose to do our project on brief four which was called The Inequities of Education.